Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Neutrino Follow-up with ZTF

 Visual inspection then enables us to further classify objects and reject background detections.
 Viewing difference images directly enables us to identify additional image artefacts.
 We select likely stars through cross-matches to Gaia \citep{gaia_dr2}, where we reject sources with significant (3$\sigma$) evidence for parallax, and to SDSS star/galaxy morphology classifications \citep{sdsss_edr_02}.

 We then flag AGN through matches to catalogued sources in the Milliquas catalogue \citep{milliquas}, or via WISE colour cuts \citep{wise_10, stern_12}.
+We further cross-match to NASA's NED database, to flag any missing catalogued sources \citep{ned_91}.
 We seek to distinguish between `routine' AGN variability and extreme AGN flares.
 We search for evidence of flaring activity at the time of neutrino detection using the data provided in the ZTF alert packets \citep{zads_19}, which are based on difference images.
 For cases where a source appears to be significantly variable, or may have been flaring at the time of neutrino detection, we run dedicated forced photometry on the science images to produce a source lightcurve \citep{ztf_data_processing}.
 We reject AGN with no evidence for contemporaneous flaring as `AGN variability'.
-After removing those sources flagged as stars (17), image artefacts (17) or AGN variability (84), we are left with 54 `interesting candidates'.
+After removing those sources flagged as stars (17), image artefacts (17) or AGN variability (84), we are left with 54 `interesting candidates' (5 AGN flares, 12 confirmed transients and 37 unclassified sources).
 The full breakdown in classification is shown in Figure \ref{fig:candidates}.

 These interesting candidates include potential transients, which we seek to classify spectroscopically.
 Some objects will have already been classified serendipitously, in particular those brighter than 19.0 mag selected by the ZTF Bright Transient Survey \citep{ztf_bts_1, ztf_bts_2}.
 The efficiency with which candidates were classified can be seen in Figure \ref{fig:completeness}.
 Above a peak apparent magnitude of 19.5, almost all candidates are classified.
 There were 106 fainter candidates in total, of which 68\% were classified.
 The spectroscopic programs which supported our program are listed in Table \ref{tab:spectroscopy}.